dakotamm/research_blog/_posts/2024-08-30-paper-1-draft-plots-ctd.md

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/1a7cfd8d-fde6-4135-8c75-91e1a7e31c0f" width="800"/><br>Fig 23.
 Annual Saratoga Passage low DO season DO/CT/SA vs. annual Skagit winter season average flow.</p><br>

-*Looks like grow season might be the best correlated?
-More to do.*
+At first glance, it appears that the "grow" season Skagit flow is the best predictor of low-DO season salinity in most cases.
+However, I need to look at this in more depth!

 ---